Hearty and satisfying, this gluten-free Huevos Rancheros Polenta Bowl recipe is a delicious take on a breakfast favorite.

 - salsa or hot sauce

-- For Polenta: Bring water to a boil in a saucepan over medium-high heat.
+- Bring water to a boil in a saucepan over medium-high heat.
 Add salt.
 Once water is at a boil, add cornmeal in a slow stream, whisking constantly.

 - Continue to whisk cornmeal until mixture starts to thicken and doesn't immediately settle to bottom.
 Turn heat to low, place a lid on saucepan and allow to simmer for 30 minutes.
 Stir about every 10 minutes or so, being sure to scrape sides down.
 Polenta is done when it has reached a porridge-like consistency.